dormeir999/Clustering-Search-Queries/README.md

 it's possible to change these default settings to TF-IDF model which gives not too bad results, but the TF-IDF scoring method isn't good enough.

-The maximum amount of clusters the module will find is 8500 clusters for a day, if there are 170 most common sub-categories in of all search queries in a day.

 ## Identification of Clusters over different days

 The naming of the cluster is meant to help identify same clusters of different days.